phronmophobic/blog/markdown/fastleannative.md

 ## Wrapping Native Functions

-After loading a library, you're still left with the task of making the native function accessible to your clojure code.
+After loading a library, you're still left with the task of making the native function accessible to your Clojure code.
 How you wrap the native library is generally where most of the challenges lie.

 ### Specifying Types